voxable/cli/packages/plugin-bespoken/README.md

 ## `voxable bespoken:transform PROJECT_ID`

-transform a Voxable project into Bespoken tests
+export a Voxable project and transform it into Bespoken tests

 ```
 USAGE